 - Keep a copy of the signed NDA on file.
 Hopefully you will never need to use it!

-Note: You can also use a service like DocuSign to make the process easier.
+Note: You can also use a service like DocuSign or similar tool to make the process easier.

 A non-disclosure agreement is simply one more way to protect your work from being copied, shared, or stolen.
 It is a contract both parties sign; however, it adds an extra layer of protection for you as an author.